EWC-consortium/eudi-wallet-rfcs/ewc-rfc012-trust-mechanism.md

    * Fetch the DID Document: Retrieve the DID document from the registry or network.
    * Verify the Document: Confirm the document's authenticity and cryptographic integrity.
    <br>
-    > **TO DISCUSS:** Can an identifier be part of multiple trust lists?
-    > E.g. `did:ebsi` and `EWC Trust List`?
-    > If it is OK, in which case the second look-up is only needed if the first fails, etc.

 2. **Service Status Validation:** Once the issuer is located in the **EWC Trust List (EWC TL)**, the **current status** of the trust service provider is validated by checking the **ServiceStatus** field.
 The possible values are:
     * **Granted:** The trust service provider is currently active and trusted: <code>[http://uri.etsi.org/TrstSvc/TrustedList/Svcstatus/granted](http://uri.etsi.org/TrstSvc/TrustedList/Svcstatus/granted)</code>.
 If the issuer is **listed and accredited**, and its **ServiceStatus is "granted"**, the relying party can **trust the issuer as a valid trust service provider**.
 This indicates that credentials issued by this provider can be considered valid.